Moulitha01/Moulitha01/README.md

 Multi-agent architecture where planner, coder, and tester agents collaborate to generate and validate code.
 Built using Python, LangChain, and agent orchestration workflows.

 ### 🏛️ AI-Powered Scheme Navigator
-Voice-enabled assistant designed for rural & semi-literate users using RAG + multilingual NLP to recommend government schemes.
+Voice-enabled assistant designed for rural & semi-literate users using RAG + multilingual NLP to recommend government schemes.used